Mississippi Export Railroad: Growth in the 20th century (1950 - 2000)

 The company significantly grew its business during the 1950s, adding new customers such as a paper mill, chemical plants, and a pet food manufacturer.
 A major grain elevator opened in Pascagoula in 1961, providing more business for the railroad.
 The Mississippi Export Railroad was featured in 1974 on the news program On the Road.

 Starting in the later 1990s, the railroad was involved in an expansion of the Helena Industrial Park, located in Moss Point.

 The 21st century (2000 - present)

 In 2013, the railroad finished building the Escatawpa River Barge Terminal, allowing for cargo to be transloaded between the railroad and ships.

 Current Operations

 Mississippi Export Railroad is a Class III railroad serving local industries.
 MSE has a full service maintenance and repair railcar and locomotive shop.
 The railroad also has railcar storage facilities, offers track maintenance and repair, and had transloading terminals.
-It also partners with AO to provide tank car cleaning and waste disposal.